Terms & conditions

 - The registered festival agrees to receive further information from EFA related to the FestivalFinder.eu.

-- EFA verifies if the registering festival fulfils the conditions as stated in chapter 3 of the regulations.
+- EFA verifies if the registering festival fulfils the conditions as stated under 3.
+Conditions.

 - After successful verification, the information of the registered festival is published on FestivalFinder.eu.